TC25/BaRAD/README.md

 ========<br/>
 The training data from the GEBA database for incoming shortwave and diffuse radiation are in the parent directory, named All_v3.csv and All_diff_v3.csv, respectively.
 The MERRA-2  reanalysis  dataset  can be  found on  NASA’s website  (https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/). <br/><br/>

-More details about this dataset can be found in Chakraborty & Lee, Under Review
+More details about this dataset can be found in Chakraborty & Lee, 2021